ippeiukai/angularCoffeeBase/README.md

 ### delegates

-Defines a property or method to a field or object.
+Delegates specified properties and methods to a field or an object.

     class MyController extends angularCoffeeBase.Controller
       @registerTo angular.module('myModule'),